 What are Pavers?

 Here, we should know what pavers mean.
 So, pavers are large or small stones, bricks, or concrete generally placed on the ground.
 However, the size of the pavers can depend on the structure of the Gazebo, which means large stones will be identified as pavers for huge Gazebo, and the same is true with small gazebo structures.
+You can also read my review about best hardtop gazebos.

 3 Methods To Strengthen the Base Of Gazebo